 "It is our job to get on with running the country."

 May's Conservatives failed to win a parliamentary majority in an election last week, meaning it will need the support of Northern Ireland's Democratic Unionist Party to govern.

 Davis said however the Conservatives would not adopt the views of its intended partner on matters such as abortion and gay marriage.

-"We don't adopt their views, we don't adopt their policies,"
+"We don't adopt their views, we don't adopt their policies," he said.

-government in effect, it's our duty to make it work, it's our duty to make it deliver for the British people."
+"We've just been returned to government with a minority government in effect, it's our duty to make it work, it's our duty to make it deliver for the British people."